mits254/q1-project-fowlplay/README.md

 # Fowl Play Game

 An interactive game with an Audio Visualizer component.
-Score accumulates for the entire song with unlimited lives
+Score accumulates for the entire song with unlimited lives period.

 <img src="assets/Screen Shot 2018-08-23 at 11.06.15 AM.png" />

 ## GETTING STARTED

 To play this game click on the link below and follow the instructions.
+Make sure your pop-up blocker is disabled.

 [Fowl Play Game](http://q1project_fowlplay.surge.sh/page1.html)

 #### OPTION :
 * Fork and Clone this repository.
 * Run `python -m SimpleHTTPServer` command into the source folder.
-* Open brower at localhost:8000/page1.html
+* Open browser at localhost:8000/page1.html
+* Make sure your pop-up blocker is disabled.

 <img src="assets/Screen Shot 2018-08-23 at 11.07.17 AM.png" />